Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Introduction

-Due to the results of \cite{dolev1999memory}, it is known that in the classical setting it is not possible to have silent self--stabilising leader election if every process has constant memory even in the case of rings.
-However, \cite{chalopin2024selfstabilising} demonstrates that geometry can be leveraged to overcome these impossibility results, meaning that the bounds established in \cite{dolev1999memory} may not apply to programmable matter systems.
-In particular, \cite{chalopin2024selfstabilising} gives a deterministic self--stabilising leader election algorithm for particles with constant memory when the particle system is simply connected and particles are activated by a Gouda fair scheduler \cite{Gouda2001theory}.
-Some earlier work also discusses self--stabilisation in slightly different settings.
+In the same model, \cite{chalopin2024selfstabilising} studied self-stabilising leader election in the context of programmable matter for the first time, demonstrating that geometry can be leveraged to overcome the impossibility results established for general graphs in \cite{dolev1999memory}.
+In particular, \cite{chalopin2024selfstabilising} gives a deterministic self--stabilising leader election algorithm for particles with constant memory when the particle system is simply connected and particles are activated by a Gouda fair scheduler.
+To the best of our knowledge, \cite{chalopin2024selfstabilising} is the only paper studying self--stabilisation in the context of programmable matter.
+Some earlier work also discusses self--stabilisation in programmable matter but in slightly different settings.
 In \cite{derakhshandeh2015leader}, the authors discuss the possibility of making their randomised leader election algorithm self-stabilising by combining it with techniques from \cite{awerbuch1994memory,itkis1994fast}.
-However, in that case, it is assumed that particles have $O(\log^*n)$ memory bypassing the constant memory constraint of programmable matter systems.
+However, in that case, it is assumed that particles have $O(\log^*n)$ memory, where $n$ is the number of particles in the system, bypassing the constant memory constraint of programmable matter systems.
 More recently, \cite{daymude2021bio} introduced a deterministic self-stabilising algorithm for constructing a spanning forest for particles with constant memory.
 However, in that case it is assumed that at least one non-faulty special particle always remains in the system, making the design of self--stabilising leader election algorithms particularly important.
 Hence the field of self--stabilisation within programmable matter systems remains largely unexplored as highlighted in \cite{daymude2023canonical}.